ganeti/ganeti/doc/security.rst

 - Communication between nodes is encrypted using SSL/TLS.
 A common key and certificate combo is shared between all nodes of the cluster.
 At this time, no CA is used.
-- The Ganeti node daemon will accept RPC requests from any host within the cluster with the correct certificate, and the operations it will do as a result of these requests are:
+- The Ganeti node daemon will accept RPC requests from any host that is master candidate within the cluster, and the operations it will do as a result of these requests are:

   - running commands under the ``/etc/ganeti/hooks`` directory